sanoojm/terraform/website/docs/registry/index.html.md

 ## Getting Help

+We welcome any feedback you have throughout the process and encourage you to reach out if you have any questions or issues with the Terraform Registry by sending us an [email](mailto:terraform-registry-beta@hashicorp.com).
 The providers and modules in The Terraform Registry are published and maintained either directly by HashiCorp, by trusted HashiCorp partners and the Terraform Community ([see tiers & namespaces](./providers/overview.html#provider-tiers-amp-namespaces)).
-If you run into issues or have additional contributions to make, you can find a link to any provider or module's GitHub issues on the detail view:
+If you run into issues or have additional contributions to make to a provider or module, you can submit a GitHub issue by selecting the "Report an issue" link on the detail view:

 ![Provider report issue link](./images/registry-issue.png)